More 4-H

 Learn more about 4-H opportunities at the county, state, and national levels.

-The 4-H Youth Development Program is part of Rutgers and it's New Jersey Agricultural Experiment Station Cooperative Extension.
+In New Jersey, the 4-H Youth Development Program is part of Rutgers and it's Agricultural Experiment Station Cooperative Extension.
 4-H educational programs are offered to all youth, grades K-13, on an age appropriate basis, without regard to race, religion, color, national origin, ancestry, sex, sexual orientation, gender identity and expression, disability, atypical hereditary cellular or blood trait, marital status, civil union status, domestic partnership status, military service, veteran status, and any other category protected by law.